![]() |

 and

+Now that we generated a PCA reduction of our data and integrated across samples/batches, our next task is clustering.
 An important aspect of parameter selection for clustering is to understand the “resolution” of the underlying biology and your experimental design:

 The OSCA book has a helpful analogy comparing clustering to microscopy and points out that “asking for an unqualified ‘best’ clustering is akin to asking for the best magnification on a microscope without any context”.